RonenNess/Shaku/README.md

 #### Base64

-`Storage` manager can encode keys and data as base64.
-This will make your data slightly less readable in the developer console, but needless to say, it won't provide any actual layer of security.
-It will just make it slightly less easy to read.
+The `Storage` manager can encode keys and data as base64.
+This will make your data slightly less readable in the developers console, and make the date more suitable to transfer between devices and over network.
+But needless to say, it won't provide any actual layer of security.

 To encode keys and value with Base64:

 ```js
 storage.valuesAsBase64 = true;